dewittpe/scout_emf/README.md

 ## Preliminary work

-The `EMF_Scout.py` and `EMF_Scout_Functions.py` files are the original outline for the needed work to be done.  `EMF_Scout.py.log` is a log file from running the `EMF_Scout.py` script.
+The `EMF_Scout.py` and `EMF_Scout_Functions.py` files are the original outline for the needed work to be done.
+The function definitons in `EMF_Scout_Functions.py` were found to be identical to function definitions found in `EMF_Scout.py`.
+Therefore, `EMF_Scout_Functions.py` was removed from the working directory.

 The provided scripts and example data files _do not_ run to completion.
 Specifically, running: